 Castel Roncolo - Schloss Runkelstein: Situated at the beginning of the Val Sarentino, to the north of the city, the castle is easily accessible on foot via the greenbelt footpath along the Talvera River, or by bicycle along the cycle path.
-There is also a connection direct by taking the bus number 12 or by the free shuttle service from Piazza Walther.
+There is also a connection direct by taking the number 12 bus or by the free shuttle service from Piazza Walther.
 Free parking facilities are available for cars and bicycles at the entrance of the castle.
 Built in 1237 on a rock, the castle has been extended and restored several times and houses splendid frescoes depicting scenes of courtesan life, hunting scenes, chivalric competitions and episodes of everyday life.
 There are also literary cues, such as the representation of the story of Tristan and Iseult and the adventures of King Arthur and the Knights of the Round Table.
 It is by far the greatest and best kept collection of profane frescoes of the Middle Ages.
 Cultural events and exhibitions take place regularly in the castle hall and the rooms are also very interesting.
 The castle has a restaurant service offering the opportunity to enjoy local delicatessen in a medieval ambience.
-Open: summer Tue-Sun 10 am-6 pm, winter Tue-Sun 10 am-5 pm, last entrance 30' before closure; tel. +39 0471 329808; roncolo@roncolo.info; www.roncolo.info; dogs allowed only in the courtyard, in the rooms only if and has stunning views of the Rosengarten.
-The original castle structure was modified in the 16th century with the addition of towers intended for habitation purposes.
-In 1477 it was purchased by the Römers and was transformed in a residence for representative purposes.
-In the various rooms there are renaissance frescoes of a profane nature.
-Over the years various nobility owned and ran the castle and its grounds.
-In more recent times, and having lapsed into a poor state of repair it was purchased by the Tourism Board in 1975 and today is a conference center holding many cultural and eno-gastronomic events as well as temporary exhibitions.
-Info: tel. +39 0471 976615; maretsch@maretsch.info; www.maretsch.info; no dogs allowed.
+Open: summer Tue-Sun 10 am-6 pm; winter Tue-Sun 10 am-5 pm.

+Info: tel. +39 0471 329808, www.roncolo.info.

-Castel Mareccio - Schloss Maretsch, ancient walls and vineyards: The XIII century castle, situated right behind the historic city center, is surrounded by fields of the fine Lagrein grapevines
+Castel Mareccio - Schloss Maretsch, ancient situated right behind the historic city centre, is surrounded by fields of the fine Lagrein grapevines and has stunning views of the Rosengarten.